JANUARY TO FEBRUARY

 I finished The Prince on Saturday afternoon while on the subway, my preferred reading environment .
-The Prince wasn’t as “Machiavellian” as I had been led to believe.
+It wasn’t as “Machiavellian” as I had been led to believe.
 Probably because I’ve been reading too much about North Korea and other smaller cults of late.
-Some of Machiavelli’s lessons sound nice and quaint alongside some of the tactics cults like JMS and North Korea use to control their populations.
+Some of Machiavelli’s lessons sound nice and quaint alongside some of the tactics cults use to control their populations.
 There was one quote that made me immediately think of young Jong-un:

 “Therefore the best fortress is to be found in the love of the people, for although you may have fortresses they will not save you if you are hated by the people.”